hazelcast/hazelcast/hazelcast-documentation/src/Map-Persistence.md

 #### Incremental Key Loading

-If the number of keys to load is large it is more efficient to load them incrementally than loading them all at once.
-To support incremental loading `MapLoader.loadAllKeys()` returns an `Iterable` which can be lazily populated with results of a database query.
-Hazelcast will iterate over the iterable and while doing so will send out the keys to their respective owner nodes.
-The `Iterator` obtained from `MapLoader.loadAllKeys()` may also implement the `Closeable` interface in which case it will be closed once iteration is over.
+If the number of keys to load is large, it is more efficient to load them incrementally than loading them all at once.
+To support incremental loading, `MapLoader.loadAllKeys()` returns an `Iterable` which can be lazily populated with results of a database query.
+Hazelcast iterates over the iterable and, while doing so, sends out the keys to their respective owner nodes.
+The `Iterator` obtained from `MapLoader.loadAllKeys()` may also implement the `Closeable` interface in which case it is closed once the iteration is over.
 This is intended for releasing resources such as closing a JDBC result set.

 #### Forcing All Keys To Be Loaded